-0: Not ready 1: Ready
+0: Not ready

+1: Ready

 This is the high speed system oscillator ready flag which indicates when the high speed system oscillator is stable.
-This flag is cleared to "0" by hardware when the devices are powered on and then changes to a high level after the high speed system oscillator is stable.
+This flag is cleared to "0" by hardware when the device is powered on and then changes to a high level after the high speed system oscillator is stable.

 Therefore this flag will always be read as "1" by the application program after device power-on.
-The flag will be low when in the SLEEP or IDLE0 Mode but after a wake-up has occurred, the flag will change to a high level after 512 clock cycles if the HXT oscillator is used and after 15~16 clock cycles if the HIRC oscillator is used.
+The flag will be low when in the SLEEP or IDLEO Mode but after a wake-up has occurred, the flag will change to a high level after 128 clock cycles if the HXT oscillator is used and after 15~16 clock cycles if the HIRC oscillator is used.

-Bit 1 IDLEN: IDLE mode control
+Bit 1 IDLEN: IDLE Mode control

-This is the IDLE mode control bit and determines what happens when the HALT instruction is executed.
-If this bit is high, when a HALT instruction is executed, the device will enter the IDLE mode.
-In the IDLE mode the CPU will stop running but the system clock will continue to keep the peripheral functions operational, if the FSYSON bit is high.
-If the FSYSON bit is low, the CPU and the system clock will all stop in IDLE0 mode.
-If the bit is low, the devices will enter the SLEEP mode when a HALT instruction is executed.
+This is the IDLE Mode Control bit and determines what happens when the HALT instruction is executed.
+If this bit is high, when a HALT instruction is executed the device will enter the IDLE Mode.
+In the IDLE1 Mode the CPU will stop running but the system clock will continue to keep the peripheral functions operational, if FSYSON bit is high.
+If FSYSON bit is low, the CPU and the system clock will all stop in IDLE0 mode.
+If the bit is low the device will enter the SLEEP Mode when a HALT instruction is executed.

-Bit 0 HLCLK: System clock selection
+Bit 0 HLCLK: system clock selection

-0: $f{\text{H}}/2{\sim}f{\text{H}}/64$ or f{SUB}
+0: $f_H/2 \sim f_H/64$ or f{SUB}

-1: f_H
+$1: f_H$